Wildsong/arctic-monitor/README.md

 # arctic-monitor

+2023-07 Time marches on and I think I can make this work as a node server, then I can use (easily) graphql.
+Or I can make it a flask app still using graphql.

 2022-06 I am working on turning this into a microservice instead of a full web page, so the web page you can load at port 5000 is no longer as pretty as it used to be.
 (See the notes on version 2 all the way at the bottom of this page.)
 I got arctic-monitor to a useful stage and now I work on it when time permits.